FelixOnline/v2/content/articles/2013-5-1-what-you-missed-in-science.md

  - /science/3519/what-you-missed-in-science-
 imported: true
 comments:
+ - value: >
- - can think of something else that gets stiff when you repeatedly squeeze it
+     can think of something else that gets stiff when you repeatedly squeeze it

 # Article Taxonomies
 categories: